Richard-Valenz/Better-Man-s-Sky-VideoGame/README.md

 # Better-Man-s-Sky-VideoGame

-Videogame specially created for the Game Jam with the theme of"Deep Space Mission".
+Videogame specially created for the Game Jam with the theme of "Deep Space Mission".

 Each component of the game, from scripts to graphics has been originally created from scratch.